Ozark National Scenic Riverways River Levels (Current River & Jacks Fork)

 139.0 miles long (in Missouri).
 The most spring fed of all the Ozark rivers, the Current may be floated at almost any time of the year, particularly below Welch Spring.
 Due to the increase in size of the river and the frequency of motor boats below Big Spring, most canoe trips are made on the sections above Big Spring.
 This is mainly a class I river, with occasional class II rapids in the springtime.
 On the upper Current, Montauk to Akers has the largest gradient drop at 8.7 ft. per mile.

-**Average = ~1.5', below that you "will" drag your canoe in spots, especially above Welch Spring**
+**Average = ~1.5', below that you "may" drag in spots, especially above Welch Spring**

 NOTE: Flood level = 4.00 ft.